Slab Backsplash (Stone Materials & Kitchen Designs)

 Tile countertops can be trimmed with wood or metal, allowing the use of only flat tiles throughout. – Kitchen and Bath Idea Book, Joanne Kellar Bouknight, Andrew Wormer

-The tile itself is excellent and easy to clean if you choose a tile backsplash, but then again, the grout lines between each tile can be a hassle.
+The tile itself is excellent and easy to clean if you choose it, but then again, the grout lines between each tile can be a hassle.
 Grease and grime can develop in these gaps, making thorough cleaning more complex when wiping off the surface.

 Nevertheless, tiles offer advantages in terms of maintenance because you can easily change a damaged tile instead of changing the whole backsplash.